vbaconnet-ledger/developer-portal/_docs/transport/node-electron-hid.md

 toc: true
 layout: doc
 ---
+## Introduction

-In this section we will guide you through the creation of a desktop electron application.
+In this section, we will guide you through the creation of a desktop electron application.
 This application will be connected to your Ledger to display the address of your account (eg. bitcoin account, ethereum account).

 ## Prerequisites
-To start with the Web Integration go through the <a href="../prerequisites">Prerequisites</a> before diving into the implementation.
+To start with the Web Integration go through the [Prerequisites](../prerequisites) before diving into the implementation.
 ## Implementation for Web USB and Web HID on Nano S/X

-During this application we will use the Ledger node hid package which is <a href="https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-node-hid">@ledgerhq/hw-transport-node-hid</a>
+During this application we will use the Ledger node hid package which is [@ledgerhq/hw-transport-node-hid](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-node-hid).

+### Project Initialization
 It is time to implement the application and test it.
-First open a terminal and create a new folder, during this tutorial the folder will be named “examples-node-electron-hid”.
+First, open a terminal and create a new folder, during this tutorial the folder will be named “examples-node-electron-hid”.
 Run the following command to create the folder and go into it:

 ```console